 Shore Comes to the NHL

-Shore scored 12 goals and 18 points, in 41 games, during his first season, while also racking up 136 penalty minutes.
+Shore scored 12 goals and 18 points, in 41 games, during his first season while also racking up 136 penalty minutes.
 Not only did he help the Bruins make the playoffs for the first time in franchise history, but they advanced to the Stanley Cup Final, where they lost to the original Ottawa Senators.
 He and the Bruins returned to the Final three more times and won championships in 1929 and 1939.

 He retired in 1940 after 551 games, where he scored 105 goals and 284 points.
 He won the Hart Trophy, for being the league’s most valuable player, in 1934.
-Shore went on to take home the Hart three more times, becoming the four-time winner in NHL history.
+Shore went on to take home the Hart three more times, becoming the first four-time winner in NHL history.

 Rangers Finally Land Lindros

 The New York Rangers thought they had a deal in place to acquire Eric Lindros from the Quebec Nordiques back in 1992.
-However, an independent arbitrator ruled that the Philadelphia Flyers’ offer was agreed to first and the rest was history.
+However, an independent arbitrator ruled that the Philadelphia Flyers’ offer was agreed to first, and the rest was history.

 Over his three seasons with the Rangers, Lindros scored 66 goals and 158 points in 192 games.
-He signed with the Toronto Maple Leafs when the league returned from the owners’ lockout that cost the 2004-05 season.
+He signed with the Toronto Maple Leafs when the league returned from the owners’ lockout that cost us the 2004-05 season.
 He spent the 2006-07 season with the Dallas Stars before retiring after 13 seasons in the NHL.

 Newsworthy Date for Devils

 Three years later, on Aug.
-20, 1985, Devils’ general manager Max McNab signed his son Peter, who became just the fourth NHL player to ever join a team where his father was the general manager.
+20, 1985, Devils’ general manager Max McNab signed his son Peter, who became just the fourth NHL player ever, to join a team where his father was the general manager.

 This is a big date for the McNab family, as Max was traded during his playing days back in 1951.
-He was part of a package, along with Clare Martin, Jim Peters, Clare “Rags” Raglan, George Gee and Jim McFadden, who was traded to the Chicago Blackhawks by the Detroit Red Wings, in exchange for Hugh Coflin and $75,000.
+He was part of a package, along with Clare Martin, Jim Peters, Clare “Rags” Raglan, George Gee, and Jim McFadden, who was traded to the Chicago Blackhawks by the Detroit Red Wings, in exchange for Hugh Coflin and $75,000.

 Maple Leafs Make Changes

 On Aug.
 20, 1973, the Maple Leafs hired Red Kelly as their new head coach.
 He replaced John McLellan, who resigned when the 1972-73 season concluded.
-Kelly, who was a Hall of Fame player for the Red Wings and Maple Leafs between 1947 and 1967, had previous coaching stings with the Los Angeles Kings and Penguins.
+Kelly, a Hall of Fame player for the Red Wings and Maple Leafs between 1947 and 1967, had previous coaching stints with the Los Angeles Kings and Penguins.
 He spent four seasons behind the bench in Toronto, going 133-123-62.
 The Maple Leafs missed the playoffs in his first season and failed to get out of the first round in the next three.

 Fast forward 22 years to Aug.
 20, 1997, and the Maple Leafs named Montreal Canadiens’ goaltending legend Ken Dryden as their new team president and general manager.
 Part of his first order of business was naming Anders Hedberg and Mike Smith as his assistant general managers and Bill Watters as an assistant to the president.
-He held onto the general manager role until 1999 when head coach Pat Quinn was given the job.
+He held onto the general manager role until 1999, when head coach Pat Quinn was given the job.

 Odds & Ends

 Trading Lindros wasn’t the only move the Flyers made on this date.
 On Aug.
-20, 1997, they traded Mikael Renberg and Karl Dykhuis to the Tampa Bay Lightning, in exchange for four first-round draft picks.
+20, 1997, they traded Mikael Renberg and Karl Dykhuis to the Tampa Bay Lightning in exchange for four first-round draft picks.
 Renberg had a lot of success on the Legion of Doom line in Philadelphia, scoring 109 goals over his first four seasons in the league.
 He never reached those heights with the Lightning.

 Happy Birthday to You

 The player who had the most impactful career of this lot is Chris Drury, who was born on Aug.
 20, 1976.
-He won the Calder Trophy, for being the league’s top rookie, when he scored 20 goals and 44 points for the Colorado Avalanche during the 1998-99 season.
+He won the Calder Trophy for being the league’s top rookie when he scored 20 goals and 44 points for the Colorado Avalanche during the 1998-99 season.
 He was a big part of the Avalanche’s Stanley Cup win in 2001.

-Other notable players born on this date include Al Hamilton (74), Steven Finn (54), Robert Dirk (54), Joe Vitale (35), Jyrki Jokipakka (29) and the late Ed Sanford.
+Other notable players born on this date include Al Hamilton (76), Steven Finn (56), Robert Dirk (56), Joe Vitale (37), Jyrki Jokipakka (31), and the late Ed Sanford.